RSSchermer/entitytled/README.md

 Usually the `id` column is also the primary key of an entity table.

-### Safer ids
+### Safer IDs

-To keep this example simple, the id type was specified simply as `Long`.
+To keep this example simple, the ID type was specified simply as `Long`.
-However, if we'd also have a `Producer` entity type, which also specified its id type as a simple `Long`, we could be at risk of mixing up our director ids with our producer ids.
+However, if we'd also have a `Producer` entity type, which also specified its ID type as a simple `Long`, we could be at risk of mixing up our director IDs with our producer IDs.
 Slick also supports using more precise types that wrap a primitive type.
 We could make use of this to make our `id` field a bit safer:

 ```scala